medvedevgroup/HowDeSBT/README.md

 To install subutan from the source:

-1a.
+## 1a.
 Download the latest version of subutan using Github
 ```bash
      git clone https://github.com/medvedevgroup/HowDeSBT
 ```

-1b.
+## 1b.
 If you have installed the dependencies somewhere other than
 <code>${HOME}</code>, you need to modify the Makefile.
 Specifically, in
 both the <code>CXXFLAGS</code> and <code>LDFLAGS</code> definitions
 <code>$${HOME}</code> should be changed to your install path.

+## 1c.
+(There are other ways to accomplish this, see the note at the end
-1c.
-Jellyfish installation requires an extra step for its include directory.
+of this step) Jellyfish installation requires an extra step for its include directory.
 After you have installed Jellyfish, do
 ```bash
     cd ${HOME}/include